Best Street Food in Bangkok – Street Food in Silom

 Sausages, meat and fish balls on sticks

-These are everywhere in Thailand, particularly outside schools.
+These are everywhere in Thailand, particularly outside schools, because they have some of the cheapest Bangkok street food prices so school kids can buy them.
 You can get frankfurter style hot dogs, fish balls, and meatballs on sticks.
 You choose the ones you want and then they are heating over a BBQ.
 They are often served in a bag with spicy sauce, or with cabbage and other vegetables.

 Gai Tod – fried chicken